Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 #### Your task will be to modify the two .attr("cx", ...) and .attr("cy", ...) to assign the longitude (x) and latitude (y) to the "cx" and "cy" variables.
 I know, I know, lat/long's can be negative, and lat/long's aren't the same thing as SVG pixels, but we'll get to that very soon.

-#### Hint: look at the structure of the data that gets printed to the console.
-Then try to console.log() the data you want from the function (before the return statement).
-Also, remember to make use of the [actual USGS documentation](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)!
+#### Hint: Open up the Developer Tools Console and look at the structure of the data that gets printed to the console.
+Then try to print data you want to the console using console.log().
+You should try to print from inside `function(d) { return 0; }` (but before the return statement).
+Also, remember to make use of the [actual USGS documentation](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) to understand the GeoJSON data and properties!

 ```HTML
 <!doctype html>